NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 When CUBIC uses HyStart++ {{!I-D.ietf-tcpm-hystartplusplus}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
-In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the
+In this special case, CUBIC sets *prior_cwnd = cwnd* and switches to congestion avoidance.
+It then increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the